bios62/notechws/labs/lab1.md

 # Lab 1 instructions

+## Purpose of lab

+The purpose of this lab is to start testing Autonomous database Actions, aka dbactions,
+create the tables required and upload historical data for ML processing

+## Prerequsite

 You will get username, password and URL to the autonomous database from the instructor

+## Instructions

 Assume your userid is user25 and your password is password25.
 With the URL to Autnomous like : https://hiokitiiixxxx-jsonws.adb.eu-frankfurt-1.oraclecloudapps.com